 In 2015, DET provided to MVC a copper price support agreement of up to \$17.0 million described under DET Facility in this AIF.
+The DET Facility was fully repaid by MVC in 2018.

 In 2016, MVC and DET reached an agreement to defer DET notional copper royalties during a 4-month period, for a total deferral of \$5.4 million.
 The deferred royalties and accrued interest at a rate of 0.6% per month were paid by MVC in 2017.